Look at look at what they're doing up in MSNBC right now.

 Okay, let me find them.

-I didn't get them handed on it.
+I didn't get them handed.

-Yeah, grab 13 through 17, Mike.
+Yeah, Grab 13 through 17, Mike.

 If you were not here in the first hour, even if you were, these are worth hearing again.